Marie-Burns22/pole-frontend/src/notes.md

 ## 10/11/19
 ### Completed
-* Booking form updates time_slot status to "requested" when form is submitted *Booking form send email using formspree.
+* Booking form updates time_slot status to "requested" when form is submitted
+* Booking form send email using formspree.
+* Fix About section styling

 ### Working on
-Fix About section styling
+* Connect article component to backend with fetch request in component did mount and then map through and pass as props to article cards.